zzhenney/MMM-Caltrain/README.md

 # Module: Caltrain Departure Times
 The `Caltrain` module provides estimated times of departure (etd) for the selected station.
 The module can display etd in minutes or 12 hour format.
 Northbound and Southbound times can be displayed or hidden.

 ## Adding Caltrain Departure Times to Your Magic Mirror
 1. Navigate to the modules folder in your Magic Mirror project
 1. Clone the Caltrain module by running `git clone https://github.com/zzhenney/MMM-Caltrain`
 2. Run `npm install`
-3. Update your Magic Mirror config.js file to include the following at minimum:
+3. Update your Magic Mirror config.js file to include the following (at minimum):
 ```javascript
 {
   module: "MMM-Caltrain",